Victoria-Dorofeeva/Data-Analytics-Projects-Portfolio/Bike user behavior analysis in R. Case study 1.md

 ## Having studied both 2019 and 2020 tables, I come up with the following subquestions to answer the main question of how member and casual bike user behaviors differ:
 	1. How does trip duration differ between members and casual users?
 	2. How does start day of the week differ between members and casual users?
-	3. What are the most popular departing stations among members and casual users?
+	3. What are the most popular departure stations among members and casual users?
  	4. What are the most popular arrival stations among members and casual users?
- 	5. Is there a significant amount of trips that end where they started by yser type?
+ 	5. Is there a significant amount of trips that end where they started by user type?
 ## I notice that data_2020_tibble does not have a column calculating trip duration, so I need to create it.
 Before I do that, I check whether trip duration in data_2019_tibble is in min or sec in order to count it in data_2020_tibble.
 I count it using interval function and put into trip_duration_check column, and save this as a new data frame trip_duration_calc for easier access
 	trip_duration_calc <- data_2019_tibble %>%
 	mutate(start_time = ymd_hms(start_time), end_time = ymd_hms(end_time)) %>%